bondress/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 **1-strncat.c** is a C function that concatenates two strings.
 This is similar to the previous function, except that:
 - it will use at most n bytes from src; and
 - src does not need to be null-terminated if it contains n or more bytes.

+**2-strncpy.c** is a C function that copies a string.
+It works exactly like strncpy.